 At last, the tools are here to do expenses better.

 For the past few decades, the trade-off between the requirements of the finance team and what employees want has resulted in a bad compromise for both: an expense report.

 This has combined manual reconciliation times, no real-time overview, expense fraud attempts and unhappy employees waiting to get reimbursed.
 All of this is a source of stress and time loss for the entire organisation.
 The most innovative companies in the world have found ways of making it easier for their employees by building cutting-edge tools to fit their needs and even help them attract new talent.

 Thankfully, the fast developments in business and finance technology are moving things in the right direction for forward-thinking companies everywhere.
 Expense and travel tools are becoming smarter by automating the necessary regulatory requirement parts, and at the same time they give employees a much easier and a smarter way to just get things done.

-An example of a tool that comes to mind is Rocketrip.
-Inspired by Google’s internal travel system, it found a way to build an enterprise platform that rewards employees with gift cards if they go under budget on travel and transportation.
+Take Rocketrip.
+Inspired by Google’s internal travel system mentioned above, it’s an enterprise platform that rewards employees with gift cards if they go under budget on travel.
 Finance managers can follow all travel bookings and can set policies, while employees can book by themselves and earn rewards to save company money.

 Another example is Pleo.
-Employees are trusted with smart company cards, while at the same time finance teams can set expense policies in place.
-Cards come with individual spending limits and employees are reminded to snap the image of the receipt and add project or customer tags if needed.
+Employees are trusted with smart company cards, while at the same time finance teams can set individual limits.
+Workers are reminded to snap a photo of their receipt and add project or customer tags if needed.
 Finance teams sees everything in real-time, categorised and automatically synced with their accounting software.
 This means everyone is compliant, everything is tracked, but no one has to do an expense report.

-And with all the saved time, there must be a show you’ve been meaning to catch up on… or some work to do.
+And with all the saved time, there must be a boxset you’ve been meaning to catch up on… or some more work to do.